Pekko Configuration (Version 5.4+)#

 }

-SSL/TLS Support#
+SSL/TLS support#

 Pekko offers robust support for SSL/TLS encryption, ensuring secure communication between nodes.
 Below is a standard configuration to enable SSL/TLS support: